-Welcome to Mosaic‘s feature with specialist contributions from School entrance tests and Rob Williams Assessment, assessing Digital Potential.
+Welcome to Mosaic‘s feature on assessing Digital skills Potential.

 Welcome to our digital skills training feature.